SwatiInd/ML-Projects/README.md

-In this repository, the following projects are included:
+In this repository, following projects are included:
-1. Titanic - Kaggle
+1. Titanic - Kaggle (Ranked among top 3%)